 In the craziness of the shoot, I can never remember which shots I want, and we almost always walk away without all the shots I wanted.
-So make a list and check it before you leave.
+So make a list and check it before you finish the shoot.

 WHEW.
 Ok, now it’s time to start shopping for that dress for yourself!
 I’ve rounded a bunch of the best ones below, categorized into knee-length, midi, maxi, maternity, and skirts.